 ABSTRACT: A structured abstract (with the subheadings Purpose, Materials and Methods, Results, and Conclusion) should appear on the second page of the manuscript and should not exceed 250 words.
 As far as possible, abbreviations should be avoided in the abstract.

-Systematic reviews and meta-analysis are actively encouraged and should be composed of systematic, critical assessments of literature and data sources pertaining to clinical topics, emphasizing factors such as cause, diagnosis, prognosis, therapy, or prevention.
+Systematic reviews and meta-analyses are actively encouraged and should be composed of systematic, critical assessments of literature and data sources on clinical topics, emphasizing factors such as to cause, diagnosis, prognosis, therapy, or prevention.
 They should have structured abstracts with the original article headings.
 All articles and data sources reviewed should include information about the specific type of study or analysis, population, intervention, exposure, and tests or outcomes.
 Word counting should not exceed 4000 words.
 The PRISMA guidelines for reporting systematic reviews should be adhered to.
 The authors are strongly encouraged to register their review protocol within PROSPERO.

 Original research papers can also be published in a brief format.
 Submitted papers that are of interest but are not acceptable as a full-length original contribution are offered by the editor to be published in this section.
 Also, the authors can primarily submit their papers for consideration of publication in this section.
 An unstructured abstract not longer than 150 words is required for this section.
 The body of the manuscript should not exceed 1500 words.
 Tables and/or Figures should be limited to 2 ones and references to 15 in maximum.